BDC Hamburger Icon

 Set up your business for profitable growth

 Most business owners plan for growth, but not all will create a plan that effectively ensures profitable growth.
 Growing your sales while focusing on profit margins can help your business find long-term success.
-And consulting expert financial professionals can keep you on the right path to profitable growth.
+Plus, consulting expert financial professionals can keep you on the right path to profitable growth.

-Jennifer Dublino contributed to the reporting and writing in this article.
+Jennifer Dublino contributed to this article.

 Emil Abedian, Anchor Bookkeeping founder and chief executive officer, is a Certified Public Accountant and partner of CPA firm Abedian and Totlian, a premier boutique accounting firm in the Los Angeles area offering business consulting, accounting, and tax services for small to midsize businesses.
 After working alongside frustrated small business owners for more than a decade, Emil founded Anchor Bookkeeping in 2018, recognizing a need in the market for affordable yet personalized, one-on-one bookkeeping services for small business owners.
 He is a member of the California Society of Certified Public Accountants (CalCPA), the American Institute of Certified Public Accountants (AICPA), and a board member and chief financial officer of The Swedish-American Chamber of Commerce of Los Angeles (SACC-LA).
 He holds his Master’s in Business and Economics from Uppsala University in Sweden.